 To prevent overuse or large dosage amounts, get a pro like Your Local Lawn Doctor to take care of your schedule of pest maintenance and give you thebest yard bug control.

-If using a home pesticide, dispose of it properly to protect the environment.
-Never pour chemicals down the sink, toilet, storm drains or in creeks.
-Instead, use them up by giving them to a friend or relative or take them to a hazardous waste collection facility in your community.
+Be sure to dispose of home pesticides properly to protect the environment.
+Don’t ever pour chemicals down the toilet, sink, storm drains or into creeks.
+Use up home pesticides instead by giving what you have left over to a relative or friend.
+Or you can take home pesticides to a hazardous waste collection facility.

-Using a professional service like Lawn Doctor’s Pest Control program eliminates the hassle of pesticide storage and disposal.
+Using a professional service like Lawn Doctor’s Yard Pest Control will eliminate the problems of storing and disposing of pesticides.